aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-tables/manipulate-and-integrate-table/_index.md

 // Save document
 pdfDocument.Save(dataDir + "Table2_out.pdf");
 ```
+{{% alert color="primary" %}}

->Please take into account that removing or replacing of a table changes TableList collection.
+Please take into account that removing or replacing of a table changes TableList collection.
 Therefore, in case removing/replacing tables in a loop the copying of TableList collection is essential.

+{{% /alert %}}

 ## Replace old Table with a new one in PDF document

 In case you need to find a particular table and replace it with the desired one, you can use Replace() the method of [TableAbsorber](https://apireference.aspose.com/pdf/net/aspose.pdf.text/tableabsorber) Class in order to do that.
 Following example demonstrate the functionality to replace the table inside PDF document:
 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET